dzungpv/dnckatsw00x/README.md

 ## Ligh Switch base on Samplight Z-Stack Home 1.2.2a for CC2530, 2538 SOC

 I use this board as light switch/high load switch, for a long distant normal one could not reach and I can choose any high current relay and contactor for very high load.
+Support up to 4 relay and button control.

 The module include an external antena can reach 200m distant: *Z-0001 by WEBEE*.